jaimejim/lecture/src/coapdiscovery.md

 ### Lookup

-To discover the resources registered with the RD an endpoint can use the lookup interface, which allows lookups for endpoints and resources using attributes CoRE Link Format and - at least - two new resource types (`rt`), `core.rd-lookup-res` for resources and `core.rd-lookup-ep` for endpoints.
+To discover the resources registered with the RD an endpoint can use the lookup interface, which allows lookups for endpoints and resources using known CoRE Link attributes and two additional resource types (`rt`), `core.rd-lookup-res` for resources and `core.rd-lookup-ep` for endpoints.

-You will have to ask the RD for its configuration to get which is the path where we can perform lookup, we could ask for all available interfaces by querying `rt=core.rd*`.
+You will have to ask the RD for its configuration to get which is the path where we can perform lookup, we could ask for all available interfaces by querying `/.well-known/core` with the query `rt=core.rd*`.

 ```txt
 REQ: GET coap://rd.jaime.win/.well-known/core?rt=core.rd*